mseminatore/bintools/cisc/README.md

 So instead I chose to design a simple 8-bit CISC processor and emulator.
 This design was inspired by classic microprocessors like the `6502`, `6800` and the `6809`.
-Like those processors the addressable memory space is 64KB.
+Similar to those processors, the addressable memory space is 64KB.

 However, like many microcontrollers, this CPU has a [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture).